Participation in Internships is strongly encouraged for all Business Administration and Accounting students.

 Business Administration Internship Eligibility Requirements for Students

-Students interested in receiving credit for a Business Administration internship must have declared a Business Administration major or minor, and have an overall G.P.A. of at least 2.50.
+Students interested in receiving credit for a Business Administration internship must have declared a Business Administration major or minor, have 36 earned credits and have an overall G.P.A. of at least 2.50.
 As a general guideline, a 3-credit internship would be a position requiring a minimum of 10 hours of work per week and a total of 150 credits in the semester.

 Accounting Internship Eligibility Requirements for Students

 Students interested in receiving credit for an accounting internship must have declared an Accounting major or minor, have 36 earned credits, completed and passed ACCTG 301, Intermediate Accounting, and have an overall G.P.A. of at least 2.75.
 As a general guideline, a 3-credit internship would be a position requiring a minimum of 10 hours of work per week and a total of 150 credits in the semester.
 A full time, 9 credit internship opportunity is also available to accounting students.
 See the prerequisite requirements below.

 To qualify for academic credit an internship must meet the following three requirements.

 - Meaningful Work -An internship should provide a learning experience in a work environment.
 The job responsibilities must require higher level skills that relate to a student’s career path.
 Internship credit will not be given for purely clerical work.

 - Supervision- The student must be supervised by someone with appropriate education/experience who is qualified to give the student meaningful feedback.